Animal Care Careers: Job Options, Duties and Requirements

 Career Option: Veterinarian

 Veterinarians are doctors who are trained to work with animals, or to conduct research on health issues pertaining to animals and humans.
 Most veterinarians run their own practices or work in a group private practice.
-The U.S. Bureau of Labor Statistics reported that more than three-quarters of private practice veterinarians work with household pets (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reports that more than three quarters of private practice veterinarians work with household pets (www.bls.gov).
 Others mainly treat livestock, such as horses, pigs and cattle.
 Those not in private practice work for the U.S. government, zoos or marine centers, or teach at universities.
-Veterinarians can also become board-certified by the American Veterinary Medical Association (AVMA) in one of 39 specialties (www.avma.org).
+Veterinarians can also become board-certified by the American Veterinary Medical Association (AVMA) in one of 40 specialties (www.avma.org).

 Veterinarians care for and treat diseases and conditions in dogs, cats, birds, reptiles and other pets.
 Job duties include testing for diseases, vaccinating animals, dressing wounds, performing surgery, setting fractures and helping animals give birth.
 Vets who work with livestock drive from one location to another to visit the animals.
 They must deal with frightened or sick animals who may try to scratch, bite or kick them.